BergQuester/v8tr.github.io/_drafts/2019-04-02-the-power-of-namespacing-in-swift.md

 print(Int.init()) // Oops, error: Ambiguous use of 'init()'
 ```

-To resolve the ambiguity, a name space must be specified:
+To resolve the ambiguity, a name space must be explicitly specified:

 ```swift
 import FrameworkA